Nekroze/codeforthought/chapter/source.rst

 If we entered ``import greeting`` it would print out ``Hello World!`` which in the second examples case means that just by importing the module the ``greeter`` function was called.
-However the first example will only call the function we want when that source file is the file being executed by python directly as we did in back there.
+However the first example will only call the function when that source is the file being executed by python directly as we did by calling ``python greeting.py`` making the ``greeting`` module have the special ``__name__`` variable equal ``"__main__"``.

+In this case it does not really matter if you understand why this happens just that you know that with python that is how it is done.

+If you are still having problems figuring out when to use which method just take a moment to experiment.
+After all experimenting is the best way to learn programming (in my opinion) and is a core concept of this book.